Your Fantasy Baby vs Your Reality Baby

 One of the reasons pregnancy is so all-consuming is that you’re actually creating two ‘different’ babies:

 the one physically growing in your uterus, and a second one alive in your imagination.
-We’ll call this your fantasy baby, and this one is just as important as the baby you’ll eventually hold in your arms.
+I’ll call this your fantasy baby, and this one is just as important as the baby you’ll eventually hold in your arms.

 Paying attention to your fantasies can teach you a lot about yourself and your ideas about what mothering will be like.

 As your pregnancy progresses, you may create a story about your make-believe child and become emotionally invested in that story — in the form of daydreaming.
 In addition to being fun, daydreaming is a safe way to practice your new role and can be more comfortable than waiting for an unknown future during the months of pregnancy.